OWNER & RESIDENT A-Z

 SWIMMING POOL See: RECREATION FACILITIES

 Residents should note that work on Unit telephones often requires access to the Building's telephone closets and rooms.
 This access is provided by the Superintendent so any visits by Bell, Rogers or other telephone providers should be arranged during the Superintendent's normal work hours.
-If after-hours access is required and can be arranged you may be billed for overtime.
+If after-hours access is required and can be arranged (in advance) you may be billed for overtime.

 TENANTS, GUESTS and VISITORS